 It causes the crankshaft and rod to not move freely because they have to push through excess oil.
 This can put the internal engine parts under load causing the engine to get hot and quit.

 Repair: Remove excess oil to bring it to the recommended oil level as indicated on the oil dipstick.
-Before your start, disconnect the spark plug wire(s) so your engine doesn’t start.
-You can drain a little oil through the drain plug, oil filter or oil fill hole.
-You can use an oil evacuator or turkey baster as well to pull a little oil out of the engine oil fill.
+Before you start, disconnect the spark plug wire(s) so your engine doesn’t start.

 If you still experience problems after correcting your engine oil level, have an engine mechanic check it out.
 Read this article for more information on running your lawn mower with too much oil.